Generic selectors

 An aerial view of Stade du 5 Juillet in Algeria. -photo by Icon Sport

-The Stade du 5 Juillet has a current capacity of 65,000 but once held 110,000 for a match between Algeria and Serbia in 2010.
-Due to health and safety concerns, the stadium has seen many renovations over the years.
+Stade du 5 Juillet has a current capacity of 65,000, but it once held 110,000 for a match between Algeria and Serbia in 2010.
+Due to health and safety concerns, the stadium has seen many renovations over the years, which have included a reduction in capacity.
+However, there will reportedly be more renovations in the near future, which should also increase capacity to around 80,000.

 Ellis Park – South Africa – 62,567